When Will UDISE Portal Open 2026-27 – Module-Wise Schedule, Live Status Check & Preparation Guide

 • Contact your Block MIS Coordinator — they receive communication from the district level about portal activation status

-• Check the UDISE+ Help Desk (1800-11-5710) — they can confirm whether your state's session is activated
+• Check the UDISE+ Help Desk (1800-11-5710) — they can confirm whether the system has activated your state\'s session

 • The delay for a state-specific module is rarely more than 2–3 weeks behind the national average